 We believe the entire Bible is the inspired Word of God.
-Men controlled by the Spirit of God wrote the words of Scripture, and God breathed life into His words.
-Therefore, the Bible is without error and is the means of understanding God’s life-giving truth.
+Men controlled by the Spirit of God wrote the words of Scripture.
+Therefore, the Bible is without error.
 It is the final authority for matters of faith and practice.

-God co-exists in three distinct persons: Father, Son, and Holy Spirit.
+God co-exists in three distinct persons, Father, Son, and Holy Spirit.
 This is also called the Triune God, or the Trinity.
-The Trinity is awesome and incomprehensible with finite mind; man-made illustrations ultimately fail in trying to fully explain the three persons of the Godhead.
-The Triune God is always at work and co-exists as these three distinct persons.
-This reality is recorded throughout Scripture.
+Mysterious and awesome is this reality about God; man-made illustrations ultimately fail in trying to explain the three persons of the Godhead.
+We see the Triune God at work and co-existing as these three distinct persons all throughout Scripture.

 God is the first person in the Trinity.
 God is great: He is all powerful, all knowing, ever present, unchanging, completely worthy of our trust, and above all, holy.
 It is in Him that we live, move and exist.
 God is good: He is our Father.
 He is loving, compassionate, and faithful to His people and His promises.

 Isaiah 7:14 | Matthew 1:18-23, 3:17, 8:29, 14:33, 16:16, 28:5-6 | Luke 22:70 | John 1:1-14, 10:30, 11:25, 17:1-5 | Acts 1:9, 2:22-24, 7:55-56 | Romans 1:3-4, 3:23-26, 8:1-3